ajaysai656/Customer-Churn-Analysis-and-Prediction-PowerBI/README.md

 ## 📌 Project Overview
 This project analyzes customer churn behavior using Power BI and identifies key drivers influencing customer attrition.
 The dashboard provides insights into demographics, service usage, billing behavior, and churn prediction factors.
+ > Note: Since the dataset is cross-sectional (no time dimension), Card visuals are used for KPI representation instead of time-based KPI visuals.
 ---

 ## 🎯 Business Objective